WingsDao/ABI/README.md

 ## Note that after forecasting end you will have 45 days to start your crowdsale.

-## In case you are using Custom Crowdsale, skip step 7 and head to the step 8.1.
+## In case you are using Custom Crowdsale or Wings Light Bridge, skip step 7 and head to the step 8.1.

 ### 7. Create token